Convicted murderer still on the run after prison escape

 He was in an unfenced facility at the time of his escape Thursday, according to Fitzpatrick, who declined to share further details about Fitzpatrick's escapes.

 Fitzpatrick on Monday defended Nash's placement in minimum-security and said research shows that prisoners with long sentences require help with rehabilitation and integration before being released.
-Nash had spent six months at the Charleston facility and spent the six months prior at the now-shuttered, minimum-security Downeast Correctional Facility in Jonesport, according to Fitzpatrick.
+Nash was housed at the Charleston facility since February, and had spent the six months prior at the now-shuttered, minimum-security Downeast Correctional Facility, according to Fitzpatrick.

-"I can tell you that Mr. Nash would have more of a risk to the community had we kept him at a secure facility up to his last day," Fitzpatrick said.
+"I can tell you that Mr. Nash would have been more of a risk to the community had we kept him at a secure facility up to his last day," Fitzpatrick said.

 Fitzpatrick said that Nash had few minor disciplinary infractions and that it doesn't appear Nash escape because of poor supervision.